 David F. Levi is the Levi Family Professor of Law and Judicial Studies and Director of the Bolch Judicial Institute and was the James B. Duke and Benjamin N. Duke Dean of the School of Law from 2007 to 2018.
 He previously served as the Chief United States District Judge for the Eastern District of California with chambers in Sacramento.
 He was appointed United States Attorney by President Ronald Reagan in 1986 and a United States district judge by President George H. W. Bush in 1990.
 He has served as chair of two Judicial Conference committees by appointment of the Chief Justice.
 He was chair of the Civil Rules Advisory Committee (2000-2003) and chair of the Standing Committee on the Rules of Practice and Procedure (2003-2007); he was reappointed to serve as a member of that committee (2009-2015).
 In 2014, he was appointed chair of the American Bar Association’s Standing Committee on the American Judicial System, and in 2015, he was named co-chair of the North Carolina Commission on the Administration of Law and Justice.
 He is an elected fellow of the American Academy of Arts and Sciences and currently serves as president of the American Law Institute (ALI).
 He also is a member of the ALI Council and was an advisor to the ALI’s Federal Judicial Code Revision and Aggregate Litigation projects.

-Jack Knight is academic co-director of the Center for Judicial Studies and the Frederic Cleaveland Professor of Law and Political Science at Duke University.
+Jack Knight is the Frederic Cleaveland Professor of Law and Political Science at Duke University.
 A renowned political scientist and legal theorist, he focuses his scholarship on modern social and political theory, law and legal theory, and political economy.
 He holds a joint appointment with Duke Law School and Duke’s Trinity College of Arts and Sciences, where he teaches in the Politics, Philosophy and Economics Program.
 At the Law School, he teaches courses on social scientific approaches to law and courts, as well as courses on the political economy of social institutions.